-SS #1: Increase in Household Income Unit of Measurement Unit of Measurement Baseline Yearly Benchmark Outcome B Average income from employment \$17,495 Earned income will increase 2%, to \$17,846 Earned income increased 10.7% to \$19,367 Yes.
+SS #1: Increase in Household Income Unit of Measurement Baseline Yearly Benchmark Outcome Benchmark Achieved?
+Average income from employment \$17,495 Earned income will increase 3.6% \$18,125 Earned income increased 111.6% to \$19,528 Yes.

-SS #3: Increase in Positive Outcomes in Emp loyment Status Unit of Measurement Baseline Yearly Benchmark Outcome Benchmark Achieved?
-6. Other - with earned income 1,504 heads of households had earned income 1,552 heads of households will have earned income 1,493 heads of households have earned income.
-No. 58% of work-able households had a head of household with earned income Work-able households with a head of household with earned income will increase 2%, to 60% 60% of Work-able households had a head of household with earned income.
+SS #3: Increase in Positive Outcomes in Employment Status Unit of Measurement Baseline Yearly Benchmark Outcome Benchmark Achieved?
+6. Other - with earned income 1,504 heads of households had earned income 1,552 heads of households will have earned income 2,204 heads of households have earned income.
 Yes.
-S 5 #4: Households Removed f rom Temporary Assistanc e to Needy Families (TA ANF) Unit of Measureme ent Baseline Yearly Benchmark Outcome Benchmark Achieved?
-Number of households receiving TANF assistance 2,418 receiving TANF 2,418 will be receiving TANF 2,109 Families are receiving TANF.
+58% of work-able households had a head of household with earned income Work-able households with a head of household with earned income will increase 2%, to 60% 68% of Work-able households had a head of household with earned income.
 Yes.

+SS #4: Households Removed from Temporary Assistance to Needy Families (TANF) Unit of Measurement Baseline Yearly Benchmark Outcome Benchmark Achieved?
+Number of households receiving TANF assistance 2,418 receiving TANF 2,300 will be receiving TANF 2,227 Families are receiving TANF.
+Yes.

 SS #6: Reducing Per Unit Subsidy Costs for Participating Households Unit of Measurement Baseline Yearly Benchmark Outcome Benchmark Achieved?
-Average per unit cost \$730 Per unit cost will decrease 8%, to \$672 Per unit cost ended at \$698 No.
+Average per unit cost \$730 Per unit cost will decrease 2%, to \$719 Per unit cost ended at \$700 Yes

 SS #8: Households Transitioned to Self-Sufficiency Unit of Measurement Baseline Yearly Benchmark Outcome Benchmark Achieved?
-Number of households transitioned to self-sufficiency as measured by number of households going off program for having \$0 HAP subsidy amount - they are self-sufficient because they are paying the full contract rent 14 25 29 Yes
+Number of households transitioned to self-sufficiency as measured by number of households going off program for having \$0 HAP subsidy amount - they are self-sufficient because they are paying the full contract rent 14 25 31 Yes